catamphetamine/react-pages/README.md

   // http://www.lunametrics.com/blog/2015/04/17/strip-query-parameters-google-analytics/
   // The "hash" part should also be stripped manually inside `onNavigate` function
   // because someone somewhere someday might make use of those "hashes".
+  // This function is not called on initial page load.
   onNavigate: (url) => {}

   // (optional)